AVAV Investors Have Opportunity to Lead AeroVironment, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AeroVironment, Inc. ("AeroVironment" or the "Company") (NASDAQ: AVAV).
+LOS ANGELES, Oct.
+11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AeroVironment, Inc. ("AeroVironment" or the "Company") (NASDAQ: AVAV).

 Class Period: June 29, 2021 – December 7, 2021